Local Polls Seen As Key Test For Putin’s United Russia Party Ahead Of 2021 Duma Elections

 The party has not produced a national platform despite holding a near monopoly on political power in the country for more than a decade, and many of its candidates are running nominally as independents to avoid association with the tarnished brand.

-“The party is in total crisis,” Moscow-based political analyst Aleksandr Kynev told AFP.
-“It has absolutely nothing new to offer.”
+"The party is in total crisis," Moscow-based political analyst Aleksandr Kynev told the AFP news agency.
+"It has absolutely nothing new to offer."

 In addition, the elections are being held in the context of weeks of massive protests in the Siberian region of Khabarovsk against the Kremlin’s removal of a popular governor who was elected in a 2018 landslide over a longtime United Russia incumbent; more than a month of protests in neighboring Belarus against a disputed presidential election that gave President Alyaksandr Lukashenka a sixth term; and the August 20 poisoning of liberal opposition leader Aleksei Navalny, who is currently hospitalized in Berlin from the suspected ingestion of a Soviet-developed Novichok nerve toxin.